risk-first/website/menagerie/Software-Dependency-Risk.md

 Businesses opt for Software as a Service (SaaS) because:
 - It vastly reduces the [Complexity Risk](Complexity-Risk) they face in their organisations. e.g. managing the software or making changes to it.
 - Payment is usually based on _usage_, mitigating [Schedule Risk](Scarcity-Risk#schedule-risk).  e.g. Instead of having to pay for in-house software administrators, they can leave this function to the experts.
-- Potentially, you outsource the [Operational Risk](Operational-Risk) to a third party. e.g. ensuring availability, making sure data is secure and so on.
+- Potentially, you out-source the [Operational Risk](Operational-Risk) to a third party. e.g. ensuring availability, making sure data is secure and so on.

 SaaS is now a very convenient way to provide _commercial_ software.
 Popular examples of SaaS might be [SalesForce](https://en.wikipedia.org/wiki/Salesforce.com), or [GMail](https://en.wikipedia.org/wiki/Gmail).
 Both of which follow the commonly-used [Freemium](https://en.wikipedia.org/wiki/Freemium) model, where the basic service is provided free, but upgrading to a paid account gives extra benefits.